kavia-common/thought-chain-platform-214367-214407/thought_database/README.md

 - Readiness is validated via file checks and by opening the database, not by probing a port.
 - The backend should read the absolute file path from db_connection.txt or use the known path to connect.
 - The container completes startup by initializing SQLite and then exiting with status 0 (no long-running process).
+- Startup command: explicitly run `bash start.sh`.
+No Node.js process is started by default.

 Files:
 - myapp.db: the SQLite database file.